atzori/sebd2024/workshop-post-sebd.md

 The Post-SEBD Workshop will take place in Villasimius (Sardinia), Italy, at [VOI Tanka Village Resort](https://www.voitankavillage.com/) from the 4th to the 7th of September 2020.

+**IMPORTANT!** Before travelling to Sardinia, please fill in the [online form required by Regione Sardegna](https://sus.regione.sardegna.it/sus/covid19/regimbarco/init?lang=it).
+You can specify as final destination: *Hotel VOI Tanka Village, Via degli Oleandri 7, 09049 – Villasimius (SU).*

 <div style="padding-top:50px"></div>